dguillaume24/Dashboard--Sales-performances-/README.md

 ### 4. Outliers
 Identify any outliers in sales and profits.
 Any value outside Q1 - 1.5*IQR or Q3 + 1.5*IQR is an outlier.
+The Interquartile Range (IQR) is a common method for finding outliers.
+Outliers are values that fall below Q1 - 1.5*IQR or above Q3 + 1.5*IQR.

+Steps to Identify Outliers in Excel:
+Calculate Q1 (25th percentile) and Q3 (75th percentile):
+Use =QUARTILE(range,1) for Q1
+Use =QUARTILE(range,3) for Q3
+Calculate IQR:
+=Q3 - Q1
+Calculate Lower and Upper Boundaries:
+Lower Bound = Q1 - 1.5 * IQR
+Upper Bound = Q3 + 1.5 * IQR

 ## Exploration
 1. Sales and profits